LVIV TOUR REVIEWS

 Thankfully, the days of being invaded by Turks are gone and the clubs that entertained them, disappeared.

-There is a very odd Ukrainian tours website that goes something like this: "the tour guide will be beautiful and there's a real chance of romance".
-Is this where tourism meets the dating industry?
+There is a very odd Ukrainian tours website called "Dayting" that goes something like this: "the tour guide will be beautiful and there's a real chance of romance".

-Reviews of such shenanigans would most certainly raise eyebrows so let's hope it doesn't happen, and let's hope too that the website ends up in the same place as where the Turks came from.
+Is this where tourism meets Tinder?
+Reviews of such shenanigans would most certainly raise eyebrows so let's hope it doesn't happen.

 Lviv tour reviews should not dictate who you book tours with.
-Always visit local tour operator websites first to gauge what they offer
+Always visit local tour operator websites first to gauge what they offer.

 If you have any questions, reach out on WhatsApp or another messenger service before passing judgement.